 - A compromised immune system.
 Many diseases can compromise the immune system – making it difficult to fight off infection such as HPV.
 These diseases include lupus and HIV/AIDS.
 When you are tested, make sure your medical provider knows if you have a compromised immune system.

 - Exposure while in the womb to a medication called DES, which was prescribed to many women to prevent miscarriage between 1938 and 1971.
-The daughters of women given low-dose DES are at risk.
+The daughters of women given low-dose DES are at risk for cervical cancer and other cancers of the vagina and reproductive tract.

 What are the symptoms of HPV infection?